Generalized Euler-Maclaurin formula and Signatures

-and rearranging the terms according to the structure of $C(n)$ and Definition \ref{definizione_ISS}. \end{proof} \begin{theorem} For any given time series $x\colon [[0, N]]\to \mathbb{R}^d$, the signature of the linear interpolation path $X$ at the integer values $m\in [[0, N]]$ is given by the expression
+\end{proof} We finally use these preparatory results to reprove a well-known equality in literature of signature using our formulation of the EML identity in Proposition \ref{thm:correction_signature} and some classical properties of the iterated sum signatures. \begin{theorem} For any given time series $x\colon [[0, N]]\to \mathbb{R}^d$, the signature of the linear interpolation path $X$ at the integer values $m\in [[0, N]]$ is given for any component $j_1\ldots j_n$ by the expression

 \end{theorem}